vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1-hid-ethereum.md

 npm init
 ```

-Answer the questions displayed or by default press enter.
-There is no incidence on the execution.

-Run:
+A series of questions are displayed.
+The answers can be blank.
+Answer all the questions until  "Is this OK? (yes)"

+Then run:

 ```console
 touch index.html